JMCWC Resources

 General Advice

 Generally, it is recommended that participants start at the beginning of the paper and work through systematically.
-However, most participants will not finish the paper, so it may be a good strategy to skip questions or sections that you find difficult, so you have time for your favourite types of question and Surprises.
+However, most participants will not finish the paper, so it may be a good strategy to skip questions or sections that you find difficult, so you have time for your favourite types of question and to check the Surprises.

 It is strictly forbidden to write any method or intermediate calculations anywhere during the test.
 All calculation must be done mentally, and only the answers may be written.